Labeled four cycles and the $K(\pi,1)$-conjecture for Artin groups: Introduction

 \subsection{Background and summary}

 Let $W_S$ be a Coxeter group with generating set $S$.
 A \emph{reflection} of $W_S$ is a conjugate an element in $S$.
 Let $R$ be the collection of all reflections in $W_S$.
-Recall that $W_S$ admits a \emph{canonical representation} $\rho:W\to GL(V)$, such that each element in $R$ acts as linear reflection on $V$, and the action $W_S\act V$ stabilizes an open convex cone $I\subset V$, called the \emph{Tits cone}, where the action of $W_S$ is properly discontinuous.
-For each reflection $r\in W_S$, let $H_r$ be the set of fix point of $\rho(r)$ in $I$.
-The collection of all such $H_r$ form an arrangement of hyperplanes in $I$.
+Recall that $W_S$ admits a \emph{canonical representation} $\rho:W\to GL(V)$, such that each element in $R$ acts as linear reflection on $V$, and the action $W_S\act V$ stabilizes the interior $I$ of a convex cone in $V$, called the \emph{Tits cone}.
+The $W_S$-action on $I$ is properly discontinuous.
+For each reflection $r\in W_S$, let $H_r$ be the set of fix points of $\rho(r)$ on $I$.
+The collection of all such $H_r$ forms an arrangement of hyperplanes in $I$.
 We consider the manifold

 The \emph{$K(\pi,1)$-conjecture for reflection arrangement complements}, due to Arnold, Brieskorn, Pham and Thom, predicts that the space $M(W_S)$ is aspherical for any Coxeter group $W_S$.

 There is an induced action of $W_S\act M(W_S)$ which is free and properly discontinuous.
 The fundamental group of the quotient manifold is defined to be the \emph{Artin group}, or the \emph{Artin-Tits group} $A_S$ associated with $W_S$.
 We will also say the $K(\pi,1)$-conjecture holds for the Artin group $A_S$, if $M(W_S)$ is aspherical.